Kotlin/kotlinx-kover/README.md

 ## Features

-* Collecting the code coverage for `JVM` test tasks
+* Collecting code coverage for `JVM` test tasks
-* `XML` and `HTML` reports generation
+* `XML` and `HTML` report generation
 * Support of `Kotlin/JVM`, `Kotlin Multiplatform` and mixed `Kotlin-Java` sources with zero additional configuration
-* `Kotlin Android` support without dividing them into build types and flavours
+* `Kotlin Android` support without the need to divide into build types and flavours
 * Customizable filters for instrumented classes

 ## Quickstart
 ### Apply plugin to a single-project build
 #### Applying plugins with the plugins DSL
-In top level build file
+In top-level build file:

 <details open>
 <summary>Kotlin</summary>